 I was in the larger cabin in 11K which was far enough from the galley that I did not hear anything.

-To the naked eye, the suites look identical to the A350 suites.
-There are a couple of subtle differences with the B777 seats on the refurbished aircraft.
+To the naked eye, the British Airways B777 Club Suites look identical to the A350 suites.
+There are a couple of subtle differences with the British Airways B777 Club Suites seats on the refurbished aircraft.

 I won’t go through the entire suite again as you can read a comprehensive review of the suite here.
 I will just talk about sleeping in the suite and the difference from the A350.
 The differences were in the entertainment system and the power points.